 Get started with this template here.

 Similar to the Upcoming Exam information boards, letting students know of the most important college-required tests is another good idea.
 Some students won’t know that there are multiple dates to take the test and other key information.
+Displaying important test numbers, such as exam dates or score requirements, can help students stay informed and prepared.
 Don’t let them fall victim to hearsay - put the facts up on the wall!

 You’ll need two hardware items in order to create a digital information board.
 They are: